GladLang

 Classes and Instantiation

-Use CLASS...ENDCLASS to define classes and NEW to create instances.
-The constructor is init.
+Use CLASS...ENDCLASS to define classes.
+The constructor is init (which supports Overloading).

 CLASS Counter